Partial Differential Equations for MHV Celestial Amplitudes in Liouville Theory: Introduction

 The analysis of correlation functions in field theories is greatly facilitated by the study of differential and functional equations, as demonstrated in the seminal works of \citet{knizhnik1984current,belavin1984infinite,dolan2001conformal,zinn2005renormalization}.
 In the framework of celestial holography, a significant system of partial differential equations for MHV graviton amplitudes was derived by \citet{banerjee2021mhv,banerjee2021subsubleading}.
 This line of inquiry was expanded upon by \citet{pasterski2021celestial,hu2023celestial,hu2021celestial}.
 Additionally, in the context of the Carrollian approach, we mention the recent contribution by \citet{ruzziconi2024differential}.

 In Sections \ref{sec:Celestial-OPE-Gravitons} and \ref{sec:Celestial-OPE-Gluons}, we shall study the leading-order perturbative corrections to the celestial Liouville amplitudes for gluons and gravitons, derived from our system of partial differential equations.
 As we will demonstrate, these corrections are logarithmic for both pure Yang-Mills theory and Einstein gravity.
 Subsequently, we employ the collinear limit approach within the splitting function formalism, developed by \citet{bern1999multi,white2011factorization,akhoury2011collinear}, and first applied to celestial holography by \citet{pate2021celestial}, to compute the leading-order corrections to the celestial OPEs for the Liouville amplitudes.
-In the case of gauge theory, these corrections will be identified in Subsection \ref{subsec:Correction-to-Celestial-1} with the one-loop corrections to (pure) Yang-Mills theory, as studied by \citet{bhardwaj2022loop,bhardwaj2024celestial,bittleston2023associativity,krishna2024celestial,adamo2023all} and \citet{banerjee2023infinite,banerjee2023all,banerjee2024all}.
-For gravity, we shall find in Subsection \ref{subsec:Correction-to-Celestial} that an \emph{analogous} computation of the deformation of the celestial OPE, also parametrised by $b^{2}$, can be \emph{formally} performed for gravitons; however, as will be explained therein\footnote{We are grateful to Roland Bittleston for his insightful correspondence on the first version of this work, which brought these important issues to our attention.}, the physical interpretation of this result remains an open question, to be addressed in future investigations.
+These corrections will be identified with the one-loop corrections to Yang-Mills theory and Einstein gravity, as studied by \citet{bhardwaj2022loop,bhardwaj2024celestial,bittleston2023associativity,krishna2024celestial,adamo2023all,banerjee2023infinite,banerjee2023all,banerjee2024all}.
 Finally, in Section \ref{sec:Discussion}, we summarise our results and outline potential directions for future research.